wiicode/cybersecurity-framework/bcsf.md

 This principle also indicates the need to provide effective and ongoing operational security.
 As time goes on, new vulnerabilities are discovered, support arrangements for software and services change and functional needs and uses for technology change.
 Security is a continuous activity and the effectiveness of the security measures in place should be reviewed and maintained throughout the delivery and operational lifecycle of a system or service.

 ## Guidance
 One clear focus of your security monitoring should be the detection of incidents or activity that  could have an adverse impact on the operation of essential functions and the network assets and systems that underpin them.
-Log and network data collection, analysis tools and threat intelligence should prioritise these assets and systems.
+Log and network data collection, analysis tools and threat intelligence should prioritize these assets and systems.

 ### Known and unknown threats
 An organization's monitoring capability should be able to find known threats on their network, for example detecting when known command and control traffic is communicating to the Internet, or an AV signature is present in a file. organizations should endeavour to understand what automated tools do and how best to use them, in order to ensure they are getting value for money from them.